 Saskatoon-based CanniMed marked its first shipment of commercial cannabis oil to Australia with the sale of 3,600 milliliters of oil to Health House International, a medical cannabis wholesaler in Perth.

 British Columbia-based Tilray plans to spend \$20 million to build a medical marijuana production facility in Portugal to serve the European Union.
 The new facility is slated to begin operation in 2018 and is expected to ultimately produce 55,116 pounds of MMJ by 2020.

 Burlington, Ontario-based Maricann Group established a subsidiary in Germany called Maricann GmbH and raised \$42 million to further expand production there.
 Exports of MMJ from Canada were nonexistent just a couple of years ago but now represent a considerable growth opportunity for licensed producers.
 Based on year-to-date totals, Canadian MMJ producers are on pace to export approximately 255 kilograms (562 pounds) of dried marijuana and cannabis oil in 2017, which would represent a 75% increase over 2016.
-Chart 1.10: Canadian Marijuana Exports: 2015 - 2017 YTD

-Canadian Marijuana Exports:
+Chart 1.10: Canadian Marijuana Exports: 2015 - 2017 YTD Canadian Marijuana Exports: 2015 - 2017 YTD

-Source: Health Canada Preparing For Recreational Sales In April 2017, Canada's government introduced legislation in the House of Commons to legalize recreational marijuana, proposing that existing licensed medical cannabis producers get first crack at business licenses and setting July 1, 2018, as the target date for legalization.
+Preparing For Recreational Sales In April 2017, Canada's government introduced legislation in the House of Commons to legalize recreational marijuana, proposing that existing licensed medical cannabis producers get first crack at business licenses and setting July 1, 2018, as the target date for legalization.
 Canada is leaving it up to each province to determine key regulations that will have a major effect on cannabis businesses, including where marijuana can be purchased and consumed, how it is taxed and who can sell it.
-As of early November, only New Brunswick and Ontario have officially unveiled models for how recreational marijuana will be sold, though several provinces have released draft regulations - offering a glance at the direction policymakers in each province are heading.
-Chart 1.11: Preliminary Status Of Recreational Marijuana Regulations By Province
+As of mid-November, New Brunswick, Ontario, Quebec, Manitoba, Alberta and Newfoundland have unveiled models for how recreational marijuana will be sold offering a glance at the direction policymakers in several provinces are heading.
+Preliminary Status Of Recreational Marijuana Regulations By Province Chart 1.11: Preliminary Status Of Recreational Marijuana Regulations By Province Copyright 2017 Marijuana Business Daily, a division of Anne Holland Ventures Inc. All rights reserved.